 Are there adjacent regions?

 Crossing region boundaries can be a tricky situation, so it's always best to develop adjacent regions in tandem.
 If you own adjacent regions, the job of matching texture sets is straight forward.
-However, if someone else owns a region adjacent to yours, it's a good idea to ask the owner for copies of the textures being used on it.
+However, if someone else owns a region adjacent to yours, it's a good idea to ask the owner for copies of the textures being used on it so you can match your land textures to theirs for a better blending of the land along the border.

 To access the Edit Terrain tool, right-click on your land and select Edit Terrain.
 This opens a tool with many different options for terraforming your land.